Tufts Institute for Human-Animal Interaction

 Workshop for Elder Care Facilities: Managing Risk in Animal-Assisted Interventions Friday, March 10, 2017 8:00 AM – 1:00 PM Register online: http://bit.ly/2fofzOM $79 This workshop will educate facilities providing care for older adults on providing enhanced, safe, and eﬀective animal-assisted intervention programs.
 Course instructors will present practical, proven methods of assuring the safety of both residents and visitors.
 Facility directors, managers, executive staﬀ, … » read more

 Online continuing education for equine-assisted therapy!

-Proving the Point: Integrating Research into Equine Assisted Therapy Programs ONLINE PROGRAM TUESDAY, JANUARY 10, 2017 6:00-8:00pm EST Register online: http://bit.ly/2fshRR7 $39 ($29 early registration before Dec 15) Learn how to obtain scientifically relevant data and information for your equine assisted therapy program!
-This online experience will give you a roadmap for conducting research within your … » read more
+Proving the Point: Integrating Research into Equine Assisted Therapy Programs Tuesday, January 10, 2017 6:00-8:00pm EST Register online: http://bit.ly/2fshRR7 $39 ($29 early registration before December 31) Learn how to obtain scientifically relevant data and information for your equine assisted therapy program!
+This online experience will give you a roadmap for conducting research within your existing programs.
+This … » read more

 Jumbos for Jumbos

 Time is Running Out for Elephants!
 One of the most urgent wildlife conservation crises is the poaching of elephants for the international illegal ivory trade.
 If poaching continues at current rates, wild elephants could be driven to extinction within a decade.
 Please donate and join Jumbos for Jumbos in the race for elephant survival.
 Click … » read more